 Examples of UNACCEPTABLE items of professional clothing

-- Ripped or bright/multi coloured denim jeans.
+- Ripped or bright/multi coloured jeans.

 - Blue jeans/denim

 - Tracksuits, hoodies and casual sports T-shirts.
+No collarless shirts.

 - Baseball caps/hats

-- Clothing bearing inappropriate slogans.
+- Clothing bearing slogans.

-- Trainers, plimsolls, flip-flops and canvas shoes
+- Trainers, plimsolls, flip-flops canvas shoes, pumps (leather and canvas), sneakers.

 The following is also part of the Sixth Form dress code policy: